This blog first appeared on April 26, 2024. Updated June 7, 2025.

 What does a Herpes rash feel like?

-As the blisters begin erupting, they can cause significant discomfort and pain.
+As the blisters begin to erupt, they can cause significant discomfort and pain.
 Many people report the area feeling sore, tender, and extremely sensitive to any friction or touch.

 The blisters and sores themselves may throb, burn, itch intensely, or produce a stinging sensation, especially when ruptured.

-While uncomfortable, these symptoms usually resolve within a week as the outbreak starts to heal.
+While uncomfortable, these symptoms usually resolve within a week.

 What can a Herpes rash be mistaken for?

-The clusters of fluid-filled blisters and painful sores caused by Herpes can sometimes be confused with other medical conditions affecting the skin.
+A Herpes rash can sometimes be confused with other medical conditions affecting the skin.

 It’s important to get an accurate diagnosis, as several other viruses, bacterial infections, and skin disorders can produce somewhat similar-appearing rashes or lesions, including:

 Even experienced medical providers may have difficulty conclusively diagnosing Herpes based solely on visible symptoms.
-This is why type-specific blood testing antibodies is considered the most reliable way to establish a Herpes diagnosis.
+This is why type-specific blood testing antibodies are the most reliable way to establish a Herpes diagnosis.
 Getting tested allows for proper treatment and preventative measures.

 How do you treat a Herpes rash?

-While there is no cure for having a Herpes virus, there are things you can do to help manage outbreaks and rashes caused by both HSV-1 and HSV-2.
+While there is no cure for Herpes, there are things you can do to help manage outbreaks and rashes caused by both HSV-1 and HSV-2.

-Antiviral medications are the primary way to provide relief and shorten outbreak duration.
+Antiviral drugs provide relief and shorten the duration of outbreaks.
 When taken orally at the first sign of an outbreak, they can reduce symptom severity, speed healing time, and lessen viral shedding.

 Over-the-counter topical creams or ointments can also help relieve the pain and discomfort of Herpes lesions.